Error 25 has a few causes that are outlined below.

-- A brake lever needing service, not returning to resting position
+- A brake lever needs service or does not return to the resting position

-If the issue persists If you are out on a ride, and need to get back home, you can disconnect which ever sensor wire that is causing the error code.
+If the issue persists, you can disconnect the sensor wire that is causing the error code and finish your ride.
 You can keep the other one connected, which will still cut power to the motor when that specific brake lever is pulled.

-The sensor wires connect just inside the rubber grommets (as shown below) on the left and right of your bike.
-Please trace the wire from the brake, when you disconnect it, the end of the wire should be RED.
+The sensor wires connect just inside the rubber grommets (as shown below) on the left side of your bike (The early generation 700 Series have one on the left and the right).
+Please trace the wire from the brake, when you disconnect it, the end of the wire should be; whenred.
 If it is another color, you have disconnected a different component.
-Disconnecting the sensor that is throwing the error 25 code will restore power to the motor and allow you to continue your ride or ride home.
 You may need to cycle the display off/on between disconnecting.

-If only one brake is causing the error, you can test check this by turning on the bike and leaving the error causing brake disconnected.
+- If only one brake is causing the error, you can test this by turning on the bike and leaving the error-causing brake disconnected.

 - Screw 3 adjusts the position of the lever, which also plays a role.
 I think it is best to mirror the other side for now.

-You can compare the left and the right, and see if the lever screw was adjusted differently as well as the sensor screw.
-Are they all at similar depths?
+Compare the left and the right, and see if the lever screw, as well as the sensor screw, are all at similar depths.

 - Loosen the set screw so you can adjust the sensor screw in and out as needed.